Tour

 Key things to note from this program are:

-is the name of a function, a function is a way to reuse code without having to necessarily type it all again.- Everything with in the
+voidis a data type that expects no return value.multiplyAndScremis the name of a function, a function is a way to reuse code without having to necessarily type it all again.- Everything with in the

-is a comment (ignored by the program).
+//is a comment (ignored by the program).

 Modifiers